Why Freelance Software Developers?

 What are the pros of the traditional hiring practice?
 If the freelance worker is recommended by someone you trust, or comes from professional circles that are familiar to you, you have a certain level of assurance that they will do a good job.
 This way of hiring software developers also allows you to vet the candidate and communicate regularly with them.

-However, if the freelancer abandons your project mid-way or yields unsatisfactory results, there is little you can do about it.
+However, if the freelance software developer abandons your project mid-way or yields unsatisfactory results, there is little you can do about it.
 Unlike online freelancing platforms, this way of hiring doesn’t offer much protection - for you or the worker.

-Another way to hire top freelancers is to utilize social networks.
+Another way to hire software developers is to utilize social networks.

 Being a professional social network, LinkedIn is the first and best choice when it comes to finding talent.
 LinkedIn is a hub for professionals with a variety of backgrounds and qualifications.
 A perk of sites like these is that you have the means to filter applicants according to your desired specifications.

 Specifications may include qualifications, skills, education, experience, recommendations, and even rates.
 Hourly rates of software developers depend on all of these factors.
 You can search for the right candidates who are open to job opportunities - another special feature on LinkedIn, allowing employers to see which professionals are available for full-time developers jobs or gigs.
 Another way is to simply post a job offer - either as a regular or boosted post, and wait for the applications.